 I was aiming for a cracker with a little heft, nice and hearty with a toasty nutty flavor.
-I wanted a rustic cracker, simple and straightforward, grain-free and gluten-free as well and, of course, it had to be easy to make.After much testing and tweaking, I came up with these Flax and Hemp Seed Crackers.
+I wanted a rustic cracker, simple and straightforward, grain-free and gluten-free as well and, of course, it had to be easy to make.After much testing and tweaking, I came up with these little crackers.

-They are pleasantly nutty, crisp and utterly habit forming.
+They’re pleasantly nutty, crisp and utterly habit forming.
 Delivering a robust share of flavor for such a small package, they are just the thing for nibbling on.
 The crackers get their satisfying toasty nutty flavor from a combination of ground almonds, flax and hemp seeds.
 The almonds and flax are finely ground but the shelled hemp seeds are left whole.
-Rolled out thinly they are slowly baked in a low oven until dried and crisp.
+Rolled out thinly they’re slowly baked in a low oven until dried and crisp.